vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 In the past, [we discussed access control in Azure Data Lake Storage (ADLS)](/2020/07/16/access-control-in-azure-data-lake-storage).
 Those intricacies are useful when accessing ADLS using Azure AD authentication.

 This time I wanted to combine both concepts together by showing how to get & set access control lists using Logic App.

-One of the annoyance of Access Control Lists (ACLs) in ADLS [we discussed](/2020/07/16/access-control-in-azure-data-lake-storage) is the lack of inheritance of ACLs.
-Intuitively, we tend to assume that ACLs set at a root folder would be applied to blobs and folders underneath, but they don't.

-The API we're going to show here allows us to do that:  push ACLs recursively down.
-This is quite useful when dealing with ADLS.
+By combining a list-blob, we are able to set Access Control Lists (ACLs) recursively.
+Because this is in a Logic App using an MSI, it could be called in automation or CI/CD.

 Also, the native storage APIs from ADLS offer a somewhat crud interface, dealing with a single semi-colon & comma delimited string to represent an ACL.
 Our API offers a richer JSON signature which makes it easier to do changes.